This article has been updated since its original publication date.

 FDA Form 483 requires a written response in which you must make it clear that you are taking the observations, and your responsibility to correct the observed conditions, seriously.
-It is essential that you make corrections immediately or set a realistic time-frame for corrections.
-The Agency will follow-up, so be sure to do exactly what you said you would do in your response to the 483.
+It is essential that you make corrections immediately or set a realistic timeframe for corrections.
+The Agency will follow up, so be sure to do exactly what you said you would do in your response to the 483 letter.

-The second common pitfall is over or under promising corrective actions.
+The second common pitfall isover or under promising corrective actions.
 Many organizations struggle with this.
-Although there is only a 15-day window to submit responses to FDA following the inspection, it must be a comprehensive, accurate document.
-Predicting the future of your CAPA is difficult, but it has to be done.
+Although there is only a 15-day window to submit 483 responses to FDA following the inspection, it must be a comprehensive, accurate response document.
+Predicting the future of your CAPA is difficult, but it must be done.
 As an organization, you must deliver your corrective actions with precision and accuracy.
 If the FDA is unhappy with your response, they will let you know.
-Does your organization have a capacity to handle increased enforcement action like a Warning Letter?
+Does your organization have the capacity to handle increased enforcement action like a Warning Letter?

 The third common pitfall is missed deadlines.
-As mentioned previously, the CAPAs must be accurate and comprehensive.
+As mentioned previously, your CAPAs must be accurate and comprehensive.
 If your organization sees that it is going to miss a deadline that was part of the formal 483 response, you need to notify FDA.
-This is an uncomfortable process for two reasons.
-First, it admits a failure to deliver your commitments to protect the public health.
-Second, it alerts the FDA that your organization is struggling to deliver what they may see as a simple correction.
+This provides an uncomfortable process for two reasons.
+First, it admits a failure to deliver your commitments to protect public health.
+Second, it alerts the FDA that your organization is struggling to deliver what they may view as a simple correction.
 Do not let this situation occur.
-All resources necessary should be pushing the 483 CAPAs to completion – on time or early!
+All resources necessary should be pushing the 483 CAPAs to completion - on time or early!

-The last pitfall ProPharma Group sees is a CAPA that has a very narrow scope.
-Let’s say the FDA cites your firm for an SOP that was not followed.
+The last pitfall ProPharma sees is a CAPA that has a very narrow scope.
+Let's say the FDA cites your firm for an SOP that was not followed.
 Your CAPA states that you will retrain all relevant personnel on that SOP.
 Red flag!
 Are you certain that all SOPs are being followed as written?
 Have you conducted a comprehensive audit of all critical processes to ensure compliance?
 You should.
-We’ve seen it many times.
-On the next inspection, the FDA will find the same problem in a different area.
-The citation will read like this: This is a repeat observation from the last FDA inspection conducted <date>.
-And yes, it’s written in bold to emphasize the point: your organization did not have a broad enough scope in the original CAPA.
+We've seen it many times.
+On the next inspection, the FDA will look for and likely find the same problem in a different area, and the citation will read like this: This is a repeat observation from the last FDA inspection conducted <date>.
+And yes, it's written in bold to emphasize the point: your organization did not have sufficient scope in the original CAPA.